cidetec-energy-storage/cideMOD/docs/source/install.rst

 =============

-The preferred way to install and use cideMOD is using the Docker image of multiphenics.
-Optionally, one can install cideMOD in a FEniCS working environment (with multiphenics) by downloading everything from source and installing it with the Python package manager.
+The preferred way to install and use cideMOD is using the Docker image of cideMOD at `DockerHub <https://hub.docker.com/r/cidetec/cidemod>`_.
+Optionally, one can install cideMOD in a FEniCS working environment (with multiphenics) by downloading everything from source, also multiphenics is available via Docker image, and installing it with the Python package manager.

+.. include:: installing/install_from_dockerhub.rst

 .. include:: installing/install_from_source.rst